 To add social media to your Shopify store, start with icons in the Theme Editor (5 minutes, no code), then layer in social feeds, shopping channels, or automation tools as your store grows.
-This guide covers all three tiers with step-by-step instructions for Instagram, TikTok, Facebook, and Pinterest, plus how to track which platform actually drives your sales.
+This guide covers all three tiers with step-by-step instructions for Instagram, TikTok, Facebook, Pinterest, YouTube, and X, plus how to track which platform actually drives your sales.

 How Do You Add Social Media Icons to Your Shopify Store?